HERE'S WHAT HAPPENED

 So when you have racing, insecure thoughts, breathe to fill your lungs to capacity!
 Your brain will better rationalize your situation and thoughts.
 You'll also have better breath support for your scene.

-Actor Boss Budget is the first step in your Actor Boss Workflow.
+Did you know that I'm a certified goals success coach?
 It's time to start being the boss of your acting career instead of waiting on others to act on your behalf.
-Learn more about your Actor Boss Workflow here so you can start building a foundation for long-term career growth.
+Learn more about the 3 Ways Actor Boss Can Serve You.

 PIN THIS POST: